Project scaffold

 Step 2: Handle text area content changes

-• The handleContentChange function responds to user input in the text area.
-It updates the content state with the text entered by the user.
+handleContentChangefunction to respond to user input in the text area.
+This function updates thecontentstate with the text entered by the user.

 Step 3: Handle form submission

-• We've implemented an asynchronous onSubmit function to manage the content submission process.
-While our current example simulates content submission with router.push('/'), you should replace this placeholder logic with your content submission mechanism, such as API requests.
+onSubmitfunction to manage content submission.
+While the current example simulates content submission usingrouter.push('/'), you should replace this placeholder with your content submission mechanism, such as API requests.

 Step 4: Submit content

-• In this step, we've used router.push('/') as a temporary method to simulate content submission.
-Once your app integrates with a backend server, remember to replace this with your actual content submission logic.
+router.push('/')to simulate content submission.
+Once your app connects to a backend server, replace this with your actual content submission logic.

 Step 5: Reset state and loading indicator

-• A text area where users can input their post content.
+NewPostcomponent is well-organized, featuring:- A text area for users to input their post content.

-• The appearance and behavior of the button change dynamically based on the isLoading state, providing visual feedback to the user.
+- The button's appearance and behavior change dynamically based on the

-To use the component, we include it in our page as follows:
+To use the component, include it in your page as follows:

 import NewPost from "@/components/NewPost";